Decoding convolutional codes over finite rings. A linear dynamical systems approach: The decoding algorithm

-Rosenthal's decoding algorithm for convolutional codes over fields rests on the decoding of two linear block codes \cite{decodingros}.
-This implies that using this procedure we may decode by blocks of certain lengths once the whole message has been received as long as the weight of the error vector of each block is not too large.
-This will also be the situation in the case of convolutional codes over $\zpr$.
+Rosenthal's decoding algorithm for convolutional codes over finite fields is based on decoding two associated linear block codes \cite{decodingros}.
+This structure allows decoding to be performed over segments of bounded length, provided the number of errors in each segment remains within the correctable range.
+The same principle extends naturally to convolutional codes over $\mathbb{Z}_{p^r}$.

-In this article, we propose to combine Rosenthal's decoding algorithm with the Greferath-Vellbinger algorithm \cite{lincodesrings} and a modified version of the Torrecillas-Lobillo-Navarro algorithm \cite{lincodesringsH}.
+In this section, we present a combined decoding procedure that merges Rosenthal's algorithm with the Greferath–Vellbinger decoding method \cite{lincodesrings} and a modified version of the Torrecillas–Lobillo–Navarro algorithm \cite{lincodesringsH}.

-First, we introduce some notation for the sake of clarity, and some preliminaries on linear block codes over $\zpr$.